endorpheus/IPMonitor/README.md

 ## Contribution

 Contributions are welcome!
-If you have suggestions, improvements, or issues to report, please open an issue or submit a pull request on the [GitHub repository](https://github.com/endorpheus/ip-monitor).
+If you have suggestions, improvements, or issues to report, please open an issue or submit a pull request on the [GitHub repository](https://github.com/endorpheus/IPMonitor).

 ## Testing

 So far, this has been tested on Linux with success under Linux with Cinnamon, KDE Plasma, and Enlightenment.
-Feel free to let me know if you have tested it and if there were any issues.
-I don't expect there will be any since it's a very basic application.
+Feel free to let me know if you have tested it elsewhere, and if there were any issues.
+I don't expect there will be any, since it's a very basic application (and Python loves us all).

 ## The Future

 **Things to do:**
 - add an update interval timer
 - add a notification system on IP changes
-- perhaps a switch for command line usage
+- perhaps a switch or two for command line usage
 - color, font, and text themes for the information display
 - or we could just keep it simple... nah...